brinkmanlab/globecorr/static/tutorial.md

  ## **3. Save your results**

 - To save the image, hover over the "Globe Options" <i class="v-icon mdi mdi-tune" style="background-color:#1976d2;color:white;"></i> menu on the right hand side of the screen.
 Click on the "Export" button and select an output format.
-After selecting an export format the download will start automatically and the file name will be taken from the file name of the input dataset.
+After selecting an export format the download will start automatically.
+If your image does not download automatically, check yor browser security settings.

 - To send the image directly to the printer hover over the "Globe Options" <i class="v-icon mdi mdi-tune" style="background-color:#1976d2;color:white;"></i> menu on the right hand side of the screen.
 Click on the "Export" button, then click "Send to printer" and follow the instructions for your printer.